mrtrumbe/mrtrumbe.github.io/_posts/2014-02-24-1-jekyll-tags-github.md

 tags: Code JavaScript Jekyll
 ---

-[Jekyll](http://jekyllrb.com/) is a great way to build your website with a blog.
+[Jekyll](http://jekyllrb.com/) is a great way to build a blog-capable website.
 It's straightforward but powerful and, best of all, generates a completely static site which can be hosted practically anywhere.
 [GitHub Pages](http://pages.github.com/) has become a popular hosting solution for Jekyll sites.
 It's free and leverages the power and availability of GitHub.
 Did I mention that it's free?